-Topline or preliminary data from our clinical trials that we announce or publish from time to time, including the data from our Phase 1 study in healthy volunteers and the masked data for VRDN-001 from our ongoing trials, may change as more patient data become available and we become subject to audit and verification procedures that could result in material changes in the final data.
-This creates a risk that the final results could be materially different from the preliminary results reported to date.
+Topline or preliminary data from our clinical trials that we announce or publish from time to time, including the data from our phase 1 study in healthy volunteers, the data for veligrotug from our ongoing trials, and topline data may change as more patient data become available and we become subject to audit and verification procedures that could result in material changes in the final data.
+This creates a risk that the final results could be materially different from the preliminary results reported, including those reported to date.
 Additionally, differences in patient populations across our clinical trials may lead to inconsistent or unrepresentative data.